 Then you can enter your campaign text and upload images.
 And on the right, you can see the preview of the ad.

-You can also select the URL of the web page to which the advertisement will go and the Call to Action and preview it.
+You can also select the URL of the web page to which the advertisement will go and the Call to Action, and finally preview it.

 After completing all options, your campaign and ad are ready to be published.
-You will see a summary of all the details on the screen.
-With the publish option, the ads will be reviewed by LinkedIn and if they are compliant with their policies, they will be published.
+You will see a summary of all the details on the screen you will see from now on, and with the publish option, the ads enter the review process and are then published.

 LinkedIn advertising is just a small fraction of Paid Media and PPC Marketing.
 So we recommend you to get familiar with the whole concept of Paid and PPC marketing to be able to utilize each channel effectively.